-Otherlab, a private R&D company in San Francisco, recently announced the development of a new type of CNG fuel tank for natural gas vehicles that the company says will make natural gas a more attractive motor fuel.
+Otherlab, a private R&D company in San Francisco, recently announced the development of a new CNG fuel tank design that the company says will make natural gas a more attractive motor fuel.

 The new tank, dubbed Conformable Tank, would replace cylindrical storage tanks currently found in NGVs with a network of small radius, high pressure storage tubes modeled after human intestines.
 The coiled tubes could be conformed to the shape of the vehicle, saving critical space.

-The project was funded in part by a $250,000 grant from Advanced Research Projects Agency-Energy (ARPA-E), a U.S. government agency that seeks to promote research and development of innovative energy ideas.
+The improved fuel tank design was funded in part by a $250,000 grant from Advanced Research Projects Agency-Energy (ARPA-E), a U.S. government agency that seeks to promote research and development of innovative energy ideas.

 Otherlab hopes the new storage system will remove barriers to adoption of NGVs, which could help create jobs in fuel production and the manufacture of NGVs and refueling infrastructure.
 The company also highlights the cost-savings and environmental benefits of CNG over gasoline and other motor fuels.